JhoselinRam/scigrapher/README.md

 * `option`: is a boolea that determines whether the line must be enabled.
 * `callback`: is a function that is run after the line `enable` property is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.

-> Note: This method only affects the line that is draw between datapoints, to fully disable a `linechart` the marks and error bars must be desable as well.
+> Note: This method only affects the line that is draw between datapoints, to fully disable a `linechart` the marks and error bars must be disabled as well.

 *Returns:*